oguayasa/CrypticityAndVisualSearch-Pt3/README.md

 | Fix2End          |  -0.55|   0.59|
 | ActiveSearchTime |   1.03|   0.87|

-For LD1, the orginal variables with the largest coeffient (beta) in the LD1 function Were: NumSamplingTrips, ActiveSearchTime, Fix2End, and NumGazeComp, in that order.
-These orginal variables were of the greatest importance when finding the function that resulted in the best discrimination between classes (explained the most variance between classes).
-In contrast, the original variables NumFixComp, TotNumFix, and AvgDurFix have coefficients close to zero, and therefore neighter contributed much to the resulting function for LD1 nor explained any variance between classes.
+Here, For LD1, the orginal variables with the largest coefficients (*β*) in the LD1 function Were: NumSamplingTrips, ActiveSearchTime, Fix2End, and NumGazeComp, in that order.
+These orginal variables were of the greatest importance when finding the function (linear combination of original predictors) that gave the best separation between classes.
+In contrast, the original variables NumFixComp, TotNumFix, and AvgDurFix have *β* values close to zero, and therefore neighter contributed much to the resulting function for LD1 nor explained any variance between classes.
 Similar interpretations can be done for LD2.

 Interpreting LD1 and LD2 with variable loadings
 -----------------------------------------------